QubesOS/qubes-doc/project-security/xsa.md

 title: Xen security advisory (XSA) tracker
 ---

-This tracker shows whether Qubes OS is affected by any given [Xen Security Advisory (XSA)](https://xenbits.xen.org/xsa/).
+This tracker shows whether Qubes OS is affected by any given [Xen security advisory (XSA)](https://xenbits.xen.org/xsa/).
 Shortly after a new XSA is published, we will add a new row to this tracker.
-Whenever Qubes is significantly affected by an XSA, a [Qubes Security Bulletin (QSB)](/security/qsb/) is published, and a link to that QSB is added to the row for the associated XSA.
+Whenever Qubes is significantly affected by an XSA, a [Qubes security bulletin (QSB)](/security/qsb/) is published, and a link to that QSB is added to the row for the associated XSA.